Cristiano Bortone: Life and career

 Born in Rome, Bortone graduated in Film and Television Studies in 1990 at the New York University.
-Starting from the same year he was active as director of commercials, documentaries and short films.
+Starting from the same year he was active as director of commercials, documentaries and short films with his company Orisa produzioni.
+In the same year he became co-founder and Managing director of the Euro-Asian producers association Bridging Visions (aka Bridging the Dragon) official partner of European Film Market, Marché du Film and several film institutions from Europe and China.

 In 1994 he made his feature film debut with the romance-drama Oasi, which was screened at the 51st Venice International Film Festival.

 In 2000, he directed his second feature, Sono Positivo (I am positive), a black comedy on the theme of HIV with a wild score including songs from the tradition of Neapolitan trash music and 70's genre films.
 The movie is chosen as official film of del World Gay Pride that was held in Rome.

 In 2001 he completed the feature documentary L'erba proibita (Forbidden grass) a colorful and provocative journey in the world of marijuana.
 Several Italian comedians and bands participated in the film, such as Dario Fo, Paolo Rossi, 99 Posse, Tiromancino, Pitura Freska, and Articolo 31.

 Also an active producer of film and TV, in 2006 he was nominated at the Italian film critics award Nastri d'argento as Best producer for the film Saimir by Francesco Munzi.
 The film also wins, among others, the Special mention at the Venice International Film Festival and again at the Nastri d'argento as Best debut film at the David di Donatello Awards and the European Film Award.

 In 2006 he directed the film Red Like the Sky (Rosso come il cielo), inspired by the life of blind sound editor Mirco Mencacci.
 The film premieres as Special Event at the first Rome Film Festival and won the David Giovani at the 2007 David di Donatello Awards.
 The film embarks its international distribution, wins more than 25 awards in international film festivals such as San Paulo International Film Festival, Sydney, Durban, Amsterdam Cinekid, Amburgo Children film fest, Montreal Children Film Festival, Isfahan (Iran), San Luis (Argentina), Palm Beach, Palm Springs and is sold in several countries worldwide.
 In Japan the film was adapted into a novel.
 In China it was released with the title 听见天堂 with a rating of 8.9 by the users of the popular film site Douban.